 - Quality of earnings report is primarily used to assess the accuracy and sustainability of historical earnings as well as the achievability of future projections.

 - In case of acquisitions, valuations are typically based on a multiple of EBITDA (earnings before interest, taxes, depreciation, and amortization).
 It is therefore critical for a buyer to understand historical earnings, trends, key assumptions used in forecasts and the sustainability of earnings.

-- In order for an earnings measure to be considered of high quality, it must reflect cash flow and it must be sustainable.
+- In order for an income measure to be considered of high quality, it must reflect cash flow and it must be sustainable.
 Earnings that are “tied up” in accounts receivable, for example, do not have much value because, despite being recognized, they have not yet been realized.
 Similarly, earnings that are not sustainable due to understated expenses due to an unfilled executive position, as an example, would overstate sustainable earnings.

 Let’s say that Company ABC’s net income increased by 130%.
 Its sales jumped up by 200%, while it managed to bring down its general and administrative expenses by 10%.
 On the contrary, say that Company PQR’s sales were more or less flat, its expenses rose only by 5% and its net income increased by 130% after it changed the way some of its assets and inventory depreciated.